LiveRelay/RESTeasy/README.md

 4. "cd" to the directory containing this README
 5. Execute "npm install" to install all necessary dependency packages
 6. Execute "npm start" to run the application
-7. Access your API at [http://localhost:3000/api/v1](http://localhost:3000/api/v1) (the default path, configurable according to your needs)
+7. Access your API at [http://localhost:3000/api/v1/base](http://localhost:3000/api/v1/base) (the default API path & endpoint, configurable according to your needs)

 ## Application Structure